 - Post-roll: at the end of a video

-Social ad placements shows where on a social platform an ad was placed (e.g. in the feed, or in a column to the left or right).
+Social ad placements shows where on a social platform an ad was placed (e.g. in the feed, in a column to the right, or in the marketplace).
 As such, the options included may vary depending on the social platforms used and the available data for those ads.

 This widget’s functionality is essentially the same for both publishers and advertisers, though it analyzes slightly different data:

 - Advertiser view: Breaks down the placement of selected advertisers’ display ads across many publishers.

 - Publisher view: Breaks down the placement of ads from many advertisers on selected publisher domains.

 When analyzing a single domain, Ad Buying Methods appears to the right of the Ad Placement widget, for the following channels:

 This widget shows a high level overview of ad buying methods during the analyzed period.
 Buying methods are broken down into three categories: